Mojang/EducationContent/python/lesson10/activity3.md

 ```

 ## Step 1
-Write a code to calculate the answers to these four expressions.
+Write some code to calculate the answers to these four expressions.
 You need to get the Agent to the gold block, do this by placing a diamond or dirt
 block, from the chest, depending on the answer of the expression.
 From left to right, if the answer is 1 place a diamond block, if its 0 place a dirt block.
 ```python
 1. 10000 / 10000 + 64.64 + 64.64 - 72 - 57.28